 Home and apartment vacancy rates are 8.5% in Downtown Tucson.
 NeighborhoodScout analysis shows that this rate is lower than 45.6% of the neighborhoods in the nation, approximately near the middle range for vacancies.

 The Downtown Tucson neighborhood stands out for having an average per capita income lower than 97.4% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Downtown Tucson neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Downtown Tucson neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Downtown Tucson community truly stands out from the rest in this regard.

 The Downtown Tucson neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 98.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.